SummaryRead the full fact sheet

 Many of these symptoms could be caused by other conditions, so it is important to see a doctor if you are worried.

 Getting tested for lead exposure

 If you suspect that you or a member of your family has been exposed to lead, visit your doctor for further advice.
-They may recommend that you have a blood test to measure the amount of lead in your blood and determine whether you have lead poisoning.
+They may recommend that you have a blood test to measure the amount of lead in your blood and determine whether you have been exposed to lead.

-In Australia, the National Health & Medical Research Council (NHMRC) recommends that if a person has a blood lead level greater than 5 micrograms per decilitre, the source of exposure should be investigated and reduced, particularly if the person is a child or pregnant woman.
+In Australia, the recommends that if a person has a blood lead level greater than 5 µg/dL (micrograms per decilitre), the source of exposure should be investigated and reduced, particularly if the person is a child or pregnant woman.

-The Victorian Department of Health and Human Services will also receive a notification from the pathology laboratory and your doctor if your blood lead level is greater than 5 micrograms per decilitre.
-A member of the department may contact you to help you understand the source of your lead exposure.
+The Victorian Department of Health will also receive a notification from the pathology laboratory if your blood lead level is greater than 5 µg/dL.
+Someone from the department may contact you to help you understand the source of your lead exposure.
 This will help prevent further lead exposure to you and the people around you.

 Preventing exposure to lead

 If you think you or someone else may be in a situation where you are exposed to lead at home or work, you can reduce this exposure by:

 - following appropriate safety regulations and practices at work and home if your job or hobby involves the use of lead.
 This includes using proper personal protective equipment and washing your hands with hot soapy water before eating or smoking.
 Do not bring home lead-contaminated clothing to wash with the household laundry

 - taking care when redecorating or renovating your home to reduce the amount of lead dust and reduce disturbance to old paint surfaces.
 Pregnant or breastfeeding women and children under five should not be present in work areas during renovation activities